LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-methods.rst

 #.
 Now, we're going to look for the unnamed parameter.
 Because there's no way to
    ask for unnamed parameters, we're going to enumerate through all the parameters looking for one without a name.
-The integer ``count`` will hold the number of parameters found.
+The integer "count" will hold the number of parameters found.
 Use `lasso_getTagParamCount` to find out how many parameters were passed into our method.
-The variable ``count`` now contains the number "3", if we were indeed passed three parameters.
+The variable "count" now contains the number "3", if we were indeed passed three parameters.

    .. code-block:: c++